Aadil151/rapsten-test-deployment/README.md

 # ropsten-test-deployment

-Created a new smart contract written in solidity and javascript using truffle, ganache and infura to depoly it to the ropsten ethereum test network
+Created a new smart contract written in solidity and javascript using truffle, ganache and infura to deploy it to the ropsten ethereum test network.